antennapedia/ficsitegen/README.md

 ## Prerequisites

-To install, just run bundle:
+The prerequisites are listed in the Gemfile.
+To install, use bundler:

 	bundle install

 Required gems for the core: bluecloth choice gepub haml htmlentities sass
 Datamapper version: datamapper dm-sqlite-adapter dm-ar-finders
 Redis version: redis nest ohm
 Mongo version: mongo bson_ext mongoid

 ## Input

 Examples of valid input are in the examples/ directory.